 If I find someone has a larger television than me or one that is technologically superior, I must ensure I immediately buy one to beat theirs.
 It does not matter if the existing television is only six months old, I am jealous and I must address that envy immediately to state my superiority.
 I will look to improve my position and if possible, reduce yours.
 Doing both gives me a delicious sense of omnipotence that courses through me.

 This is a never-ending process.My green eyes are flicking left and right as I seek out the larger, the bigger, the faster, the ore attractive, the higher, the sleeker, the more expensive and the superior.
 Upwards I must go driven by need to outsmart all around me.
-Yes it can be tiring and it is certainly expensive but nobody remembers who comes second do they ?
+Yes it can be tiring for some of our kind and it is certainly expensive (although some of our kind can shoulder the cost better than others) but nobody remembers who comes second do they ?
 My engine of envy drives me forward in my mission of improvement and betterment and surely that is a good thing, yes ?